Event Summary

 - Discover how flexible training and apprenticeship units can upskill your workforce and attract young talent

-- Gain an update on the LLE and the move towards lifetime learning
+- Gain an update on the LLE and the move towards lifelong learning

 - The role of LSIPS in creating a joined up skills and employment system